mandi1120/streaming-07-custom-project/README.md

 - Date: 2/18/23

 ## Assignment:
-- Project Description
+- **Project Description**
     - For my streaming analytics project, I created a program to stream data from reddit.com, an app that I visit frequently.
-The two communities I chose to use as the data source, r/dataanalysis and r/todayilearned, are pages that I find useful or interesting information and are mostly submitted in text format.
+The two communities I chose to use as the data source, r/dataanalysis and r/todayilearned, are pages that I often find useful or interesting information, and their posts are mostly submitted in text format.
-- Original Data Sources
+- **Original Data Sources**
     - [r/dataanalysis](https://www.reddit.com/r/dataanalysis/):
         - The Data Analysis page is "a subreddit for those doing data analysis".
 Users post questions and tips related to the field of analytics.
     - [r/todayilearned](https://www.reddit.com/r/todayilearned/):
         - Today I Learned (TIL) is a subreddit where users post interesting facts.
 The posts are typcically random pieces of information you didn't know you needed, but may come in handy for your next trivia night.
-- Program Overview
+- **Program Overview**
     - Reddit_producer.py
         - This program gets posts from reddit using the API, then streams the post as a message to a corresponding queue on the RabbitMQ server.
         - The following subreddit pages are set as the source: